SeanColombo/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was started as a LeNet architecture (since that is known to be good at classifying images) and then tweaked in a few spots.

 I found that replacing Max-Pooling with Avg-Pooling had great results.
+It was one of the most significant changes in the entire project.
+It brought accuracy from around 0.84 to around 0.90 immediately!

 Since there are more features to a class of 43 streetsigns than there are in the 0-10 digits that we initially wrote our LeNet for, I also experimented with increasing the sizes of the 2 convolutional layers since those layers represent features.
 I increased the values approximately proportionally to the difference in the number of total output-classes between digits and our set of German traffic signs.
 Further tuning was done by just testing the results and finding what sizes performed well in the first 10 epochs of training.